Home | Blog | About | Contact

 The Proton Crisis and the Heat Death of the Universe

-Those nuclear organisms that populate the sky have an interest in human affairs.
-This is as the ancients believed, but it is a self interest.
-The stars count on their larvae, biological organisms, to help solve a crisis.
-The stellar crisis is a food shortage, specifically a shortage of baby food.
-Stars need technologically advanced organisms to manufacture fresh protons, so that new generations of stars will have something to eat in their infancy.
+Or, at least that is what some ancient peoples believed.
+Any stellar interest in humans, however, is going to be a self interest.
+Stars count on biological organisms—star larvae (including humans)—to help solve a crisis.
+The crisis is a food shortage, specifically a shortage of baby food.
+Stars need technologically advanced civilizations to manufacture protons, so that new generations of stars can be fed during their infancy.

 "My own picture of humanity today finds us just about to step out from amongst the pieces of our just one-second-ago broken eggshell.
 Our innocent, trial-and-error-sustaining nutriment is exhausted.
 We are faced with an entirely new relationship to the universe.
 We are going to have to spread our wings of intellect and fly or perish; that is, we must dare immediately to fly by the generalized principles governing universe and not by the found rules of yesterday's superstitious and erroneously conditioned reflexes.
 And as we attempt competent thinking we immediately begin to re-employ our innate drive for comprehensive understanding."